btbristow/bookstore-management-api/docs/tutorials/update-store.md

 ---
-layout: page
+layout: single
+title: Update a store
+toc: true
+toc_sticky: true
+sidebar:
+  nav: "docs"
 ---
-# Update a store

 This tutorial takes about 15 minutes to complete and presents a workflow where you add books from a delivery, update customer information, and edit an order.

 ## Prerequisites